🏆 Elite Handicap Report · July 18, 2026

 Analysis

-Southers registered between the April 17 and April 19 snapshots and slots in at OYP #3 on the strength of the most diverse BYU résumé in the field after Kwiatkowski: 35 yards at Ohio's Backyard Ultra 2022 (89.74% age rank, overall 8), 32 yards at Ohio's Backyard 2024, 21 yards at Ohio's 2023, 15 yards at Sky Pilots Ouray BYU 2025 (at altitude), and 29 yards at Ode to Laz 2021 on this exact course.
+Southers' score is unchanged by the v0.10 re-audit (verified: ceiling 35y, six BYU events) — she slots #7 only because Vo, Long, and Wooden were corrected upward above her, and she loses the ceiling tiebreaker to Wooden (35y vs 38y).
+She still owns the most diverse BYU résumé in the field after Kwiatkowski: 35 yards at Ohio's Backyard Ultra 2022 (89.74% age rank, overall 8), 32 yards at Ohio's Backyard 2024, 21 yards at Ohio's 2023, 15 yards at Sky Pilots Ouray BYU 2025 (at altitude), and 29 yards at Ode to Laz 2021 on this exact course.
 She's been past 30 yards in three separate BYU events.
 Non-BYU base is the standout differentiator: she completed Moab 240 in 113:45:58 in October 2025, ran Javelina Jundred under 20 hours (19:29:21), finished Vermont 100 in 21:42, and posted a 90.10% age-rank Behind the Rocks 50 in March 2025.
 UltraSignup profile: F43, 29 races, 16 trophies, 85.19% overall rank.
 The drag on her score is Recency — six months quiet since Moab 240 — but the Moab effort itself is credible conditioning and the April–May window gives her room for a tune-up race.

 • ✓ Six BYU/LPS events completed (most in top 5 after Kwiatkowski)